lsst-sqre/sqr-000/index.rst

 Improved presentation
 ---------------------

-Technotes are currently published with Read the Doc's default theme (including minor additions to incorporate metadata from ``metadata.yaml``).
+Technotes are currently published with Read the Doc's default theme (including minor additions to incorporate metadata from :file:`metadata.yaml`).
 A new HTML/CSS theme is needed to

 - establish a visual identity for DM documents
 - provide allowances for navigation in long single page documents
-- add facilities for styling elements created by an extended reStructuredText language (rather than retrofitting an existing theme)
+- add facilities for styling elements created by an extended reStructuredText_ language (rather than retrofitting an existing theme)
+- improve layout for print

 Extensions to reStructuredText
 ------------------------------

-DM authors need a richer reStructuredText language for technical writing.
+DM authors need a richer reStructuredText_ language for technical writing.
-One request is to implement citations and bibliographies of the same quality as are possible with LaTeX and natbib.
+One need is to have citations and bibliographies of the same quality as are possible with LaTeX and `natbib <http://ctan.org/pkg/natbib>`_.
-We can achieve this by developing Sphinx extensions within the documenteer_ package.
+We can achieve this by developing `Sphinx extensions <http://sphinx-doc.org/extdev/index.html>`_ within the documenteer_ package.
 Development work done here will also benefit DM's software documentation.

 A document index
 ----------------

-From experience with Docushare and the Confluence wikis, we learnt that documentation can be easily buried if not indexed from a central, authoritative, reliable and highly visible place.
+From experience with Docushare_ and the Confluence_ wikis, we learnt that documentation can be easily buried if not indexed from a central, authoritative, reliable and highly visible place.
 We need to provide a documentation index for DM, likely as part of http://dm.lsst.org.
-The page could be automatically updated by leveraging the GitHub API and individual documents' ``metadata.yaml`` information.
+The page could be automatically updated by leveraging the GitHub_ API and individual documents' :file:`metadata.yaml` information.
 Ideally, the index would provide facilities for filtering or searching.

 .. _metadata: